Danmoreng/llama.cpp/tools/server/webui/ai_documentation/ARCHITECTURE.md

 2. **State Update**: Message is added to the chat store and persisted to IndexedDB
 3. **API Request**: Chat service formats the message and sends it to the llama.cpp server
 4. **Streaming Response**: Server streams the response back, which is displayed in real-time
+5. **Tool Execution**: If the model requests tool calls, they are executed client-side
+6. **Tool Results**: Tool results are sent back to the model for further processing
-5. **State Persistence**: Completed response is saved to IndexedDB
+7. **State Persistence**: Completed response is saved to IndexedDB
-6. **UI Updates**: Interface updates to show the new message and allow for further interaction
+8. **UI Updates**: Interface updates to show the new message and allow for further interaction

 ## Key Features